Skin Care for Acne-Prone, Combination, & Oily Skin

 Your carriers should be as natural as possible and 100% organic and unprocessed in any way.
 The more they’ve been engineered or processed, the higher the potential that their natural properties are out of balance.

 3 hydrosols for acne-prone skin

-A few spritzes of these hydrosols can calm redness and irritation, relieve sore and tender spots, and reduce impurities that lead to breakouts—such as germs and excess oil.
+A few spritzes of these hydrosols can calm inflamed skin, redness and irritation, relieve sore and tender spots, and reduce impurities that lead to breakouts—such as germs and excess oil.
 These hydrosols make the best toners and facial cleansers for acne-prone skin because they do more than help prevent and calm breakouts.
 They can also help nourish damaged skin to restore a smooth, healthy appearance.
 Skin that has small scars or uneven coloring drinks up these hydrosols!